melleonard/melleonard/README.md

 - 👋 Hi, I’m @melleonard
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, gaming, and music
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in Programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 melleonard/melleonard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.